 Another Cup of Coffee Limited

 I founded Another Cup of Coffee Limited in 2006 as an extension to my freelance work providing online infrastructure consulting for start-ups and SMEs.
-We now specialise in supporting Drupal and WordPress websites for small businesses, media agencies and not-for-profit groups.
-Our work includes setting up and maintaining content management systems, developing custom code and troubleshooting problems with servers.
+We now specialise in Drupal to WordPress migrations for media agencies, small businesses and not-for-profit groups.
+Our work also includes setting up and maintaining content management systems, developing custom code and troubleshooting problems with servers.

 Another Cup of Coffee is a hybrid company that fills the gap between a single freelancer and a full-blown brick-and-mortar digital agency.
 We’re a group of independent professionals from different cities around the world working under one brand-name.
 Day-to-day, I manage remote teams using a simplified version of Scrum.
 When a new project comes along, I put together a team with the most relevant skills.